pypa/cibuildwheel/README.md

   - if [[ $TRAVIS_TAG ]]; then python -m twine upload wheelhouse/*.whl; fi
 ```

-For more information, including how to build on Appveyor, Azure, CircleCI, check out the [documentation](https://cibuildwheel.readthedocs.org).
+For more information, including how to build on Appveyor, Azure, CircleCI, check out the [documentation](https://cibuildwheel.readthedocs.org) and also check out [the examples](https://github.com/joerick/cibuildwheel/tree/master/examples).

 Options
 -------